 They sneak it.

-2 out of 3 teens say it’s easy to take alcohol from home without a caregiver noticing.
+Two out of three teens say it’s easy to take alcohol from home without a caregiver noticing.
 Unlocked liquor cabinets and beer fridges don’t help.

 They buy it.